 The model of reorganization of internal medicine departments in Apulia has been a subject of interest and wide debate within the regional sections of FADOI and SIMI.
-In 2012, the two societies had already developed and presented to the regional health department a "Redevelopment project for the Apulian Internal Medicine network in terms of intensity of care".
-The project involved the integration of three care areas: ordinary acute hospitalization area, semi-intensive critical care area integrated into the emergency-urgency network, and post-acute long-term care area integrated with the network of local services.
+In 2012 the two societies had already developed and presented to the regional health department a "Redevelopment project for the Apulian Internal Medicine network in terms of intensity of care".22 The project involved the

-This plan was followed by the institution of a Technical Table as a forum for discussion between the regional institution and the two scientific societies with the aim of developing operational proposals for the activation of the critical area in internal medicine.
-Unfortunately, the work of the Technical Table did not lead to the adoption of official deliberative acts by the regional institution and, consequently, did not bring about changes to the organization of the internal medicine departments.
+This plan was followed by the institution of a Technical Table as a forum for discussion between the regional institution and the two scientific societies with the aim of developing operational proposals for the activation of the critical area in internal medicine.23 Unfortunately, the work of the Technical Table did not lead to the adoption of official deliberative acts by the regional institution and, consequently, did not bring about changes to the organization of the internal medicine departments.

-However, the Regional Regulation of 22 November 2019, No. 23 on "Hospital Reorganization in the Apulia region" provided for the activation of beds for critical patients in internal medicine departments without defining the organizational criteria.
+However, the Regional Regulation of 22 November 2019, No. 23 on "Hospital Reorganization in the Apulia region" provided for the activation of beds for critical patients in internal medicine departments without defining the organizational criteria.24

 The activation of a critical area in internal medicine involves a great change in the organization of the department and requires a strong will from the medical management.
 Creating a high-quality clinical environment requires a healthcare team with critical care expertise.
-The German Interdisciplinary Association of Intensive Care and Emergency Medicine recommends that at least 20% of nurses in the whole team should have training in intensive care.
-These assessments acted as a brake on the activation of the critical internal medicine area in several Apulian hospitals.
+The German Interdisciplinary Association of Intensive Care and Emergency Medicine recommends at least 20% of nurses in the whole team should have training in intensive care.4 These assessments acted as a brake on the activation of the critical internal medicine area in several Apulian hospitals.
 However, there were operational units animated by an innovative spirit that accepted the challenge and activated critical area beds.
-A project for the creation of the critical area was started at the Internal Medicine of the Cerignola Hospital (Foggia) in 2012, 8 years before the COVID-19 pandemic.
-A similar experience was implemented in the Geriatrics Department of the IRCCS Ecclesiastical Hospital of S. Giovanni Rotondo (Foggia).
-These pioneering experiences, as well as the relevant literature, were the basis of the recommendation document drawn up by the Technical Table working group established in 2014, which clearly outlined the organizational standard and the instrumental and personnel equipment necessary for the critical area of internal medicine.
+A project for the creation of the critical area was started at the Internal Medicine of the Cerignola Hospital (Foggia) in 2012, 8 years before the COVID-19 pandemic.3 A similar experience was implemented in the Geriatrics Department of the IRCCS Ecclesiastical Hospital of S. Giovanni Rotondo (FG).25 These pioneering experiences, as well as the relevant literature, were the basis of the recommendation document drawn up by the Technical Table working group established in 2014, which clearly outlined the organizational standard, and the instrumental and personnel equipment necessary for the critical area of internal medicine.